paizzj/freepack/README.md

-MessagePack
+FreePack
 ===========

-MessagePack is an efficient binary serialization format.
+FreePack is based on MessagePac which is an efficient binary serialization format.
 It's like JSON. but fast and small.

 This repository manages specification of MessagePack format.
 See [Spec](spec.md) for the specification.